 #4.
 Gloomhaven: Jaws of the Lion

 If you’re not ready to commit to the massive black hole that is Gloomhaven, you can try the prequel instead.
 You also won’t have to shell out $100 for this one or deal with a game box the size of the car.
-Jaws fo the Lion is a normal-sized board game that acts as a beginner’s guide to the world of Gloomhaven.
-It’s an easy a bite-sized version that’s much easier to play and won’t destroy your bank account.
+Jaws of the Lion is a normal-sized board game that acts as a beginner’s guide to the world of Gloomhaven.
+It’s an easy bite-sized version that’s much easier to play and won’t destroy your bank account.

 You’ll still have the nitty-gritty dungeon crawl experience with artwork and gameplay fans of the series can enjoy without dedicating an entire week to set up and tear down.